noahehall/theBookOfNoah/_aws.md

     - create internet gateways and attach it to a VPC
     - better security control over your AWS resources
     - create instance security groups
-  - network diagram
+  - network diagram: read backward s
     + region
       - VPC : define ip address range (e.g. 10.0.0.0/16), always use /16 network for
+        + your resources that are connected to your subnets
         + public and private Subnets (SN) containing instances and security groups
+          - Security groups: last line of defense before hitting your public and private subnets
-          - Network ACL: your second line of defense after your security groups
+          - Network ACL: protect your subnets; your second line of defense after your security groups, send valid requests to your security groups
-            + Route tables
-              - Router
+            + Route tables: decide where your VPG and IG requests go
+              - Router: routes your gateway requests
-                + Internet Gateway and Virtual Private Gateways
+                + Internet Gateway and Virtual Private Gateways access your VPC
+### building a VPC from scratch
+  - NEVER USE THE WIZARD OR BE LAME FOR LIFE
+  1. VPC > your VPCs > create VPC
+    - give it a name
+    - CIDR (pronounced cyder) Block: classless interdomain routing
+      + specify what your IP address range is
+      + usually 10.0.0.0/16
+    - Tenancy: weather or not you are going to deploy it on shared/dedicated hardware
 ### TERMINOLOGY
   - private address ranges: defined in document RFC 1918 for use around the world
     + 10.0.0.0 - 10.255.255.255 (10/8 prefix)